 My Final Reminder

-What isn’t considered, or controlled, is how commonly children are eating these foods over other foods – which may be why they show up more on the list of food more commonly choked on.
+What isn’t considered, or controlled, is why children are eating these foods.
+So how often are toddlers eating grapes altogether, without incident – that number isn’t known.
 So it’s difficult to determine whether the choking hazard is in itself because of the food, or is it related to another variable as well.
 For example, choking in young children seems to be correlated with distracted eating, and many of the foods identified as the most dangerous (candy, hot dogs, grapes) appear in places where kids might be distracted (or not sitting down to eat, less supervised than usual, etc.), like birthday parties, cookouts, and fast food restaurants.

 Of course, it’s still possible that grapes are more dangerous than other foods (for example) – there is certainly that theoretical possibility given their shape – but the frequency of choking alone isn’t sufficient to make that claim.
 We need to see what children are eating, and in what volume, in order to make claims about what foods are most dangerous.

-I want you to remember this because choking can technically happen on anything, and at the same time, just because these foods are listed as the top choking hazards doesn’t mean they can never be offered.
-It also doesn’t mean that just because you modify their food they’re 100% safe – other factors need to be considered and accounted for as well.
+I want you to remember this because choking can happen on anything, and just because these foods are listed as the top choking hazards doesn’t mean they can never be offered.
+And it doesn’t mean that just because you modify their food they’re 100% safe – other factors need to be considered and accounted for as well.
 Remember to supervise them while they eat, encourage them to sit still while eating, chew and swallow sufficiently (and before they talk, laugh, etc.) – all of these things combined with teaching them how to take bites, will help to keep your child safe.

 If you want to feel prepared for the worst case scenario – which I highly recommend, I’ve been through a choking incident with my son, I was unprepared, and it was the worst moment of my life.
 One of my favourite, and one of the most comprehensive, online courses for child/infant CPR is by Safe Beginnings.
 They are truly amazing, very thorough, with video, and everything online – you’ll be prepared for if the worst happens, which is something truly worth investing in.
 Enroll in their course today, and use code MYLITTLEEATER for 20% off your course purchase.